Books About Cycling in France

 Let me know if you know of any other books that merit inclusion.
 Note that I haven't included guidebooks to cycling in France – I've got a separate list for those in our planning section.

-French RevolutionsFrench Revolutions: Cycling the Tour de France by Tim Moore is probably the most popular ‘cycling in France’ travelogue.
+French RevolutionsFrench Revolutions: Cycling the Tour de France (UK, US) by Tim Moore is probably the most popular ‘cycling in France’ travelogue.
 Moore interweaves his own Tour de France in with the stories of cyclists who have ridden the real thing, but largely it's about his own journey through France.
 In a similar vein (and also a bit of an oldie now) is Riding High: Shadow Cycling the Tour de France by Paul Howard, a club cyclist who sets out to find out if an ‘ordinary’ cyclist can complete the Tour de France on even terms with the pros.
 He pedals off (drug-free) each day hours before the peloton departs.
 The book is Howard's diary of his ride.

 Downhill All the Way